 - Develop a new hierarchical structure for ANN nodes.

 - Use binary neurons (binons) with reinforcement learning.

-- Grow the ANN by adding nodes for parallel and sequential pattern recognition.
+- Grow the ANN by adding nodes for parallel (spatial) and sequential (temporal) pattern recognition.

 - Convert graduated sensor readings (sub-symbolic) into symbolic stimuli.